-OID dentifiers
+OID Identifiers

 An object identifier consists of a node in a hierarchically-assigned namespace, formally defined using the ITU-T's ASN.1 standard, X.690.
 Successive numbers of the nodes, starting at the root of the tree, identify each node in the tree.
 Designers set up new nodes by registering them under the node's registration authority.
 The root of the tree contains the following three arcs: